 - 1. Burning of gas for space heating and PHS product washing processes e.g. bin washing, laundering of mats, workwear & roller towels etc. - 2.
-Burning of gas oil, burning oil and LPG for the activities specified above where natural gas is not available. - 3.
+Burning of gas oil, burning oil and LPG for the activities specified above where natural gas is not available.
+The Company ceased use of these in December 2021. - 3.
 Burning of motive fuels in our vehicle fleet and grounds maintenance equipment. - 4.
-Fugitive emissions from refrigerants and fluorinated gases are possible. - 5.
-Consumption of electrical energy supplied from national grid for lighting, heating (air-conditioning) and powering of electrical and electronic equipment. - 6.
-Emissions derived from losses experienced during the transmission and distribution of electrical energy. - 7.
-Fugitive air conditioning emissions are excluded due to cost of data collection, regular leak-testing carried out so estimated to be less than 0.25% of Scope 1 emissions.
+Consumption of electrical energy supplied from national grid for lighting, heating (air-conditioning) and powering of electrical and electronic equipment. - 5.
+Emissions derived from losses experienced during the transmission and distribution of electrical energy. - 6.
+The nature of the waste collected from our customer sites determines the disposal method(s) available.
+Whereas the disposal method of higher risk waste types (e.g. infectious, pharmaceutical and sharps waste) is mandated by regulation, for lower risk waste types (e.g. sanitary, nappy and incontinence waste) a range of disposal methods is available.
+We strive to maximise the amount of lower risk waste disposed of via energy recovery plants, generating electricity for the national grid, but due to a lack of capacity in the network a small proportion of such waste is still disposed of via landfill. - 7.
+Includes public transport and hotels.